AnneTee/wvui-next/docs/index.md

+---
+sidebarDepth: 3
+---

 # About

-WVUI-next is a re-scaffolding of https://github.com/wikimedia/wvui using Vue 3 and Vite.
-Right now, it's just a playground for experimenting with new technologies.

-## The Wikimedia Design System
+Codex is a toolkit for building user interfaces within the Wikimedia Design System.
+It includes documentation, design tokens, and Vue 3 components.

+**TODO: talk about what you can do with this toolkit**

+**TODO: enumerate the features of this library that make it exceptional (unmatched i18n support, a11y baked in, etc)**

-This component library works in tandem with the [Wikimedia Design Style Guide](https://design.wikimedia.org/style-guide/components/links.html), which documents all of our design standards and decisions.
+This library works in tandem with the [Wikimedia Design Style Guide](https://design.wikimedia.org/style-guide/components/links.html), which documents all of our design standards and decisions.

+## Usage and contributions

+Visit [Getting started](/introduction/getting-started) to learn how to use this library.

+If you'd like to contribute, head over to the [Contributing section](/contributing/guidelines) to learn about ways you can contribute, our processes, and how to develop this library.

+## Maintainers

+TODO: explanation (DST are maintainers but contributions come from WMF, WMDE, and volunteers)

+TODO: links (Phab, mediawiki.org pages, etc)

 ## Guiding principles